Find Affordable College Courses

 $15,253 Average Tuition & Fees

 Vincennes University did quite well in this year’s ranking of the best value schools for natural resources and conservation students.
 It came in at #10 on the list.
-Located in the remote town of Vincennes, Vincennes University is a public school with a large student population.
+Located in the remote town of Vincennes, Vincennes University is a public college with a large student population.

 Best Natural Resources & Conservation Colleges by State